 Why do you send information through the post rather than using email or phone?

-In order to improve information security and help prevent fraud, Computershare sends certain information to shareholders through the post.
+To improve information security and help prevent fraud, Computershare sends certain information to shareholders through the post.
 However, if you are a shareholder in GameStop and you are based in Europe, Computershare will mail ‘pin packs’ — which contain the verification code that enables access to Investor Center — to you from our facility in the UK, meaning they should arrive within one to two weeks.
 We are also looking at other ways to ensure communications can reach non-US shareholders sooner.

 What are the benefits of switching to digital shareholder communications?